UMM-CSci-3601-F17/sage-team-cheezit/LABTASKS.md

 API from Lab #2.

 - Work with your partner to (once again) implement the todo API from lab #2.
-You are encouraged to re-use code from Lab #2, and to make decisions regarding whose implementation(s) you'll want to pick for this lab.
+You are encouraged to re-use code from Lab #2, and to make decisions about how to mix-and-match code from your respective versions of Lab #2.

-- Your group should keep some record of the discussion of which API implementations to use.
+- Your group should keep some record of the discussion here.
 This can be comments on issues, comments in your code, a note in your writeup for this lab, etc.

 ### Writing a beautiful client side application